kyma-project/istio/docs/user/README.md

 The latest release includes the following versions of Istio and Envoy:
 **Istio version:** 1.21.3

 **Envoy version:** 1.29.5

+> [!NOTE]
-If you want to enable compatibility with the previous minor version of Istio, see [Compatibility Mode](https://kyma-project.io/#/istio/user/00-10-overview-istio-controller?id=compatibility-mode).
+> If you want to enable compatibility with the previous minor version of Istio, see [Compatibility Mode](https://kyma-project.io/#/istio/user/00-10-overview-istio-controller?id=compatibility-mode).

 ## Useful Links